ElektraInitiative/libelektra/doc/usecases/record_elektra/UC_ansible-libelektra_start_recording.md

 - **Scope:** Recording
 - **Level:** User Goal
 - **Actors:** User (usually sysadmin)
-- **Brief:** After a new elektra configuration has been rolled out via Ansible, automatically enable session recording
+- **Brief:** After a new elektra configuration has been rolled out via Ansible, automatically enable or reset session recording for the appropriate namespaces

 ## Scenarios